TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

   Show information about Manta servers in this DC.

 `manta-adm genconfig`
-  Generate a configuration for a COAL or lab deployment.
+  Generate a configuration for a COAL, lab, or multi-server deployment.

 `manta-adm show`
   Show information about deployed services.